 #2.
 Sunrise at Angkor Wat is Crazy Crowded

-Behind where we stood, there were probably 5 rows of people trying to get a look at the temple.
+Behind where we stood, there were probably five rows of people trying to get a look at the temple.
 They stood on their tiptoes and held their cameras over their heads.

-If you want an alternative to Angkor Wat, Srah Srang Lake and Pre Roup temple are less crowded.
-But keep in mind that the other temples in the area don’t open until 7:30am.
+If you want an alternative to visit Angkor Wat, Srah Srang Lake and Pre Roup temple are less crowded.
+But keep in mind that the other temples in the area don’t open until 7:30 am.
 So you’ll have some time to kill between sunrise and opening time.
 There are a few vendors at both spots that serve coffee and breakfast.
+And make sure you bring a good travel tripod so you can capture the moment!

 As we mentioned above, most people who visit the Angkor Archaeological Park begin their temple tour with sunrise at Angkor Wat.
 Sunrise there is not only beautiful, but it’s also convenient as Angkor Wat actually opens earlier than most of the others so you can head right inside and begin exploring.